Rickerd0613/SlackArchiver/README.md

 ​

 ## importer.py
-Use the importer.py to import your Slack export dump Usage: python importer.py [export folder]
+Use the importer.py to import your Slack export zip file

 ### Useage
-`$ python importer.py [export folder]`
+`$ python importer.py [export zip]`
 ​
 ## parser.py
 Use the parser.py to view old messages Usage: python parser.py